Ultimate Guide to Telescope Buying for Beginners

-If you've ever looked up at the night sky and dreamed of having a better understanding of what's up there, you are not alone; astronomy has been a popular hobby for many generations.
+Have you ever looked up at the night sky and dreamed of having a better understanding of what's up there?
+You are not alone; astronomy has been a popular hobby for many generations, which is why the telescope was invented.
 We urge you to consider getting a telescope of your own and having a closer look.

 While most telescopes look the same externally, on the inside they use one of a few different designs to project their image to you, the viewer.
-Here are the two main styles of telescopes.
+Whether you want a telescope for stargazing or a telescope that can see galaxies, you need to understand the different types of telescopes available.
+Here are the two main styles you will find.

-Reflector - Reflector telescopes use a mirror-based design to collect light and provide you with a view of the sky.
+Reflector Telescopes Explained - Reflector telescopes use a mirror-based design to collect light and provide you with a view of the sky.
 These telescopes are generally known for providing excellent value for money, and you can get a telescope with a very large aperture at a reasonable price.
-These telescopes are good for the moon, stars and other large and bright objects, but are not the best choice for deep space viewing.
-Reflector telescopes by default provide an upside-down view through their eyepiece, which can prove challenging for beginners to navigate.
+Reflector telescopes are spectacular if you are on the lookout for a telescope for stargazing, viewing the moon, and other large and bright objects, but are not the best choice for deep-space viewing.
+Reflector telescopes provide a telescope image that is upside down through their eyepiece, which does take a bit of time to get used to.

-Refractor - Refractor telescopes are designed using a series of large lenses, which can be costly to make, which means larger refractor telescopes tend to be more expensive.
+Refractor Telescopes Explained - Refractor telescopes are designed using a series of large lenses, which can be costly to make, which means larger refractor telescopes tend to be more expensive.
 Refractor telescopes are sturdy and beginner-friendly, they are available in portable, travel-friendly sizes, and they provide an image that is the right way up.
-If you want to view deep space objects, such as galaxies and nebulae, refractor telescopes are the way to go, while they can also be used with great success for land viewing.
+If you want a telescope that can see galaxies, nebulae, and other deep space objects, refractor telescopes are the way to go; they can also be used with great success for land viewing.

 With the main styles of telescopes out of the way, there is still a whole bunch of jargon that you will have to try and get your head around when choosing the best telescope for you.